Do Not Disturb While Driving feature rolls out in Apple’s newest iOS 11 beta

 People worry about being disconnected from their devices for periods of time because they fear that someone won’t be able to reach them in case of an emergency, or other urgent situations.
 Though we somehow managed to get by before smartphones were ubiquitous, it’s nearly impossible to go back to that state.
 We’re always connected, and we can’t seem not to be — even if it’s during a short commute to work or school.

-Parents can also choose to enable the new Do Not Disturb While Driving feature for their teenage drivers, by enabling it in the Restrictions (parental controls) menu in iOS’s Settings.
-You can also turn it off and on for yourself from the newly revamped Control Center, where a widget is available that lets you enable the feature with a push of a button.
+Parents also can choose to enable the new Do Not Disturb While Driving feature for their teenage drivers by enabling it in the Restrictions (parental controls) menu in iOS’s Settings.
+You also can turn it off and on for yourself from the newly revamped Control Center, where a widget is available that lets you enable the feature with a push of a button.

 While on, your phone’s screen is dark and only critical alerts get through.
-The feature’s settings also lets you customize the text that’s sent and specify who will receive it (Contacts, Favorites, etc.)
+The feature’s settings also let you customize the text that’s sent and specify who will receive it (Contacts, Favorites, etc.)

 Plus, if you’re a passenger, you can opt to temporarily disable the feature.